 Empty stomachs were more prevalent for pink salmon (6% of stomachs; n=6) than chum salmon (2%; n=2), with 4% of all juvenile salmon in this study having no food items present in the stomachs (n=6, Table 3.3).
-The distribution of empty stomachs also differed between species, where pink salmon empty stomachs occurred in each region in 2016 only, and chum salmon had an empty stomach in each year, but only in the Discovery Islands.
-Therefore, pink and chum salmon stomachs found empty differed by both region and date, and in the Discovery Islands in 2016, the two empty pink salmon stomachs were from June 16th, and the chum salmon, May 21st.
+The distribution of empty stomachs also differed between species, where pink salmon empty stomachs occurred in each region in 2016 only, and chum salmon had empty stomachs only in the Discovery Islands.

 Juvenile pink and chum salmon condition was higher in 2015 than 2016, in both regions (Figure 3.7).
 Chum salmon condition was occasionally higher and more variable than pink salmon condition.
 Overall, juvenile salmon in 2015 could be classified as average or good condition, and the 2016 juvenile salmon would be considered as average or poor condition relative to their fork lengths (Table 3.3).

 There was a total of 25 microplastics or other objects (macroplastic, glass) found in 8% of all the salmon stomachs included in this study (n=18 salmon).
-These foreign objects were consumed by both pink and chum salmon, with most found in the Discovery Islands (at least one for each date except June 16th, 2016), compared to Johnstone Strait (mostly from July 5th, 2016).
+These foreign objects were consumed by both pink and chum salmon, mostly in the Discovery Islands (at least one for each date except June 16th, 2016), compared to Johnstone Strait (mostly from July 5th, 2016).
 (Appendix table?)
 The size of the plastics/objects ranged from 0.3 mm to 5.8 mm, and included two pieces of glass, 11 micro-plastic fibers, 9 hard microplastic pieces, 1 microplastic film, 1 microplastic clothing tag fastener and 1 macroplastic piece that was likely a broken straw piece.
 Furthermore, the macroplastic found in a juvenile pink salmon stomach in Discovery Islands on June 3rd, 2016, constituted 41.1% of the “prey” biomass and was larger than the fish’s sphincter (Figure A.3).

 Diet diversity and overlap between juvenile salmon